meetecho/simple-whep-client/README.md

 Simple WHEP Client
 ==================

 This is a prototype implementation of a [WHEP client](https://datatracker.ietf.org/doc/html/draft-murillo-whep-00), developed by [Meetecho](https://www.meetecho.com).
 While it's conceived to be used mostly for testing with [Simple WHEP Server](https://github.com/meetecho/simple-whep-server) (based on [Janus](https://github.com/meetecho/janus-gateway/)), as a standard WHEP implementation in theory it should be able to interoperate just as well with other WHEP implementations.
-Notice, though, that just as the WHEP server, this client only implements sessions based on the server offering, meaning it will not work in case the WHEP server expects an offer from the client instead.

 > Note: this is an implementation of WHEP (WebRTC-HTTP egress protocol), **NOT** WHIP (WebRTC-HTTP ingestion protocol).
 If you're looking for a WHIP client to ingest media in a server, check [Simple WHEP Client](https://github.com/meetecho/simple-whip-client) instead.